SaikrishnaRajaraman/slash/README.md

 - Allow users to share the link to products on the website. (implemented in the Android App)
 - Localization to be added to the website.
 (Implemented in the Android App)

+- You can find more in this project board.
+[Slash Project Board](https://github.com/users/SaikrishnaRajaraman/projects/1)

 ## License